SamGit83/bookshelf-scanner-ios/docs/planning/MVP_Plan_and_User_Journey.md

 - ✅ **Enterprise-grade** code quality and architecture
 - 🔄 **Complete** documentation and testing for new structure

-**The Bookshelf Scanner represents the future of personal library digitization - intelligent, beautiful, and utterly focused on the core bookshelf scanning experience! 🚀📚✨**
+**The Book Shelfie represents the future of personal library digitization - intelligent, beautiful, and utterly focused on the core bookshelf scanning experience! 🚀📚✨**